RazFernandez/club_steam_app/docs/COMMIT_CONVENTIONS.md

 - `Removed`: Deletions of files or code that are no longer necessary.
 - `Refactored`: Structural changes that do not alter existing functionality.

+### Allowed Footers
+To ensure clarity and consistency, these are allowed footers for commit messages:
+- `Acked-by`: Indicates who reviewed and approved the change.
+- `Co-authored-by`: Specifies additional contributors to the commit.
+- `Signed-off-by`: Used to certify that the committer has the right to submit the change.
+- `BREAKING CHANGE`: Highlights breaking changes that require attention.
+- `Fixes`: References an issue that the commit resolves.
+- `Closes`: Marks an issue as completed when the commit is merged.

 ## 📖 List of type of commits

 | Emoji | type | Description|